alinahid477/merlin/README.md

 <img src="images/logo-tanzuwizard.png" alt="Tanzu Wizard" width=200 height=200/>

-Tanzu Wizard is an initiative to improve user experience by simplifying the user experience with few Tanzu Porfolio Components.
+Tanzu Wizard is an initiative to improve user experience by simplifying interactions and day0 and day1 tasks with Tanzu Portfolio Components.

 The way this is achieved are:
 - Providing user with a bootstapped environment using docker.